PorosenokPoroshenko/PorosenokPoroshenko/README.md

 ### Hi there 👋

-- 🔭 I’m currently a student at Jagiellonian University
+- 🔭 I’m currently a CS student at Jagiellonian University
-- 📫 How to reach me: Telegram: @yarik15886, email: fulkach@gmail.com
+- 📫 How to reach me: Telegram: @yarik15886, email: yaroslavshenets@gmail.com